All posts by Reputation Communications Staff

 Someone may simply share your name, but they can also impersonate you and use your name to create false and possibly inappropriate material about you on blogs, websites, and social media accounts – much like fake news.

-If you own the “.com” domain for your name, as well as iterations on the top digital platforms, you are in good shape.
+If you own the “.com” domain for your name, as well as iterations on the top digital platforms, your name is protected on key platforms.
 This is important even if you don’t plan on using these assets — for example, when you deliberately hope to be “invisible” online because you prefer a low profile.

 If you are pursuing any initiatives that depend on having a favorable public perception and you are not actively managing your image online, be forewarned.
 You don’t have control over your image yet.
 You are also a prime target for identity theft, because unless you have taken proactive steps to protect your name online, anyone can use it… and pretend to be you.